 Our efforts include:

-Working with our production partner of Fairphone 3, Arima, we’ve launched a series of improvement initiatives that include surveys and feedback sessions, worker training and improvements to the working and living facilities.
+Working with our suppliers and sub-suppliers, we’ve launched a series of improvement initiatives that include surveys and feedback sessions, worker training and improvements to the working and living facilities.
 The key here is that we ask workers what should be improved and strengthen worker representation and worker-management communication so they can safely and effectively voice their concerns and participate in finding solutions.

 Child labor is especially prevalent in the mining sector.
 Through our Uganda Gold project, our Fairtrade gold sourcing and the Fair Cobalt Alliance, we contribute to strengthening mining communities while reducing child labor.

 Our production partner for Fairphone 4 has SA8000 certification, one of the highest standards on safe and decent working conditions.
 In addition, we’ve implemented concrete health and safety improvements at the factories together with direct and indirect suppliers of Fairphone 3 and 4, such as Arima, Baolong and Concraft.
 Through our fair material sourcing, we also drive better working conditions at the mine sites.

 Memberships and networks Fairphone is active in include: